sureddy/sureddy/README.md

 The conviction behind it is simple.
 The next generation of software will not just automate workflows.
 It will reason, learn, and act inside real-world systems, and it will have to prove, continuously and independently, why it deserves that authority.

 - 🔭 Working on: Actra and the broader architecture of governed autonomy
-- 🌱 Learning: how autonomous agents, physical AI, and regenerative systems reshape institutional decision-making
+- 🌱 Learning: how autonomous agents, physical AI, and regenerative systems thinking reshape institutional decision-making
 - 👯 Open to collaborating on: AI-native systems, agent governance, venture labs, and trust architectures for complex real-world domains
-- 💬 Ask me about: governed autonomy, Physical AI, regenerative venture building, soil-to-health intelligence, and why trust is the real bottleneck in AI adoption
+- 💬 Ask me about: governed autonomy, Physical AI, regenerative AI, soil-to-health intelligence, and why trust is the real bottleneck in AI adoption
 - 📫 Reach me: **[sureddy@coretical.com](mailto:sureddy@coretical.com)**
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: the future of AI will be decided as much in farms, factories, hospitals, and field operations as inside model labs